 Key aspects of the Audit Committee:

-The Committee shall consist of five members of the Corporation and up to two co-opted members who have appropriate expertise in audit matters.
+The Committee shall consist of 4 members of the Board, and up to 2 co-opted members who have appropriate expertise.
 In accordance with the Audit Code of Practice membership of the Committee shall not include:

-- Any members of the Finance and General Purpose Committee
+- Any members of the Finance and Resources Committee

-- The Chair shall be elected on a biennial basis and must be a member of the Corporation.
+The Chair must be a member of the Board.

 The internal auditor will be invited to attend and speak at all meetings of the Committee and the financial statements auditor will be invited when business relevant to them is being discussed.
 They will be expected to attend only for the items that are relevant to them.

-The Deputy Principal (Finance and Corporate Planning) and the Head of Finance shall be in attendance at the invitation of members.
+The Group Director (Commercial Strategy, Finance and Operations) and the Group Director (Planning and Performance) will be in attendance.
 Other staff may be invited to be in attendance for specific agenda items, with the purpose of answering questions from committee members if it is deemed appropriate.

-The Clerk to the Corporation shall be in attendance and be responsible for:
+The Director of Governance shall be in attendance and be responsible for: